Diversification

 Not only can diversification open up new sources of revenue, it can also offer business opportunities to younger members of the family.

-Inheritance Tax (IHT) earned the government £7.5 billion in 2023/24, compared with £7.09 billion in the previous financial year.
+Inheritance Tax (IHT) earned the government £8.2 billion in 2024/25, compared with £7.5 billion in the previous financial year*.

-A key requirement in securing APR is that the land or buildings must be occupied for agriculture, so converting farm buildings and letting them out for non-agricultural use, such as workshops, storage units or residential letting, will normally mean that APR is lost.
+A key requirement in securing APR is that the land or buildings must be occupied for agriculture, so converting farm buildings and letting them out for non-agricultural use, such as workshops, storage units, or residential letting, will normally mean that APR is lost.

 In order to get BPR, the land or buildings must normally be used for trading rather than investment purposes.
 Diversifications that involve collecting rent with minimal management or provision of services, are likely to be treated as investments and so less likely to qualify for BPR.